 To make your search a little bit easier we have compiled a list of 10 questions that your accountant needs to be able to answer, otherwise you’ll be in the market for a new legal accountant.
+Luckily, you can find award winning accountants in Buckinghamshire who will be able to answer the following questions.

 Question 1: Do you approach a legal client the same as you would a business in another industry?